 Feed conversion: The target is expressed as a reduction in the pig's feed consumption per kg daily gain.
-The unit is FUp/kg daily gain with 1 FUp = 7.72 MJ (FUp stands for Feed Unit pig)
+The unit is FEsv/kg growth with 1 FEsv=7.72 MJ (FEsv stands for Feed Unit per pig).

 The breeding goals are a general expression of all the genetic properties for which improvement is sought.
 These objectives also take into account economic considerations for both the producer and the slaughterhouse.
 The overall objective is to produce high quality pork at the lowest possible cost, to ensure the competitiveness of Danish pork on world markets.